dotnet/docs/docs/standard/commandline/get-started-tutorial.md

    :::code language="csharp" source="snippets/get-started-tutorial/csharp/Stage3/Program.cs" id="fileoption" :::

+   This code uses `ParseArgument<T>` to provide custom parsing, validation, and error handling.

+   Without this code, missing files are reported with an exception and stack trace.
+With this code just the specified error message is displayed.

-   This code uses `ParseArgument<T>` to provide custom parsing and validation.
-The code also specifies a default value, which is why it sets `isDefault` to `true`.
+   This code also specifies a default value, which is why it sets `isDefault` to `true`.
 If you don't set `isDefault` to `true`, the `parseArgument` delegate doesn't get called when no input is provided for `--file`.

 1. After the code that creates `lightModeOption`, add options and arguments for the `add` and `delete` commands: